- 6 ounces bittersweet chocolate, chopped

 - 5 teaspoons light corn syrup

-- Line bottoms of three greased 8-in.-square baking pans with parchment paper; grease paper.
+- Preheat oven to 325°.
+Line bottoms of three greased 8-in.-square baking pans with parchment paper; grease paper.

 - Place chocolate in a small bowl.
 Pour hot coffee over chocolate; stir with a whisk until smooth.
 Cool slightly.

 - Transfer to prepared pans.
-Bake at 325° for 30-35 minutes or until a toothpick inserted in center comes out clean.
-Cool for 10 minutes before removing from pans to wire racks; remove paper.
+Bake 30-35 minutes or until a toothpick inserted in center comes out clean.
+Cool 10 minutes before removing from pans to wire racks; remove paper.
 Cool completely.

 - For ganache, place chocolate in a large bowl.
 In a small saucepan, bring cream and corn syrup just to a boil.
 Pour over chocolate; stir with a whisk until smooth.